gvwilson/sensibleadventures/shapers/story.md

         -   A few others step forward
         -   They hear Bluster telling his friends how stupid they all are, they're going to get killed, etc.
     -   Motion in one of the other screens
-        -   A convoy of two dozen bots led by Tasercase
+        -   A convoy of bots led by Lasercase
         -   Maddy recognizes the line of ruined arches
         -   Bots are going to make another attack!
 12. Reconfiguration